Movement is for Everyone

 HIRING PROCESS REVIEW

 The Run Calgary Governance committee, made up of board of directors, is working with CEDIA committee to review hiring processes and incorporate new strategies and language to ensure a more equitable hiring process that pulls from a more diverse pool of talent in our community.
+Run Calgary put these practices to the test in August 2021 when hiring our volunteer coordinator.

 What We are reading and watching